uncle-yong/sk1632-i2s-dma/README.md

 # sk1632-i2s-dma
 Cytron SK1632 FM synth music player using UDA1334ATS and a PIC32MX1xx/2xx microcontroller.

-In this project, PIC32MX150F128B is used.
+In this project, PIC32MX150F128B and PIC32MX250F128B is used.

 > **There is the WM8731 version of this project.
 In the project the WM8731 resides on a "Mikroelektronika Audio Codec Board Proto".
 > Please check this repository for the "WM8731" suffix for more information.**

+> **PCM5102 version of this project is here too.
+In the project the PCM5102 resides on a board, which can be obtained through eBay.
+> Please check this repository for the "PCM5102" suffix for more information.**

 Required: MPLAB XC32 1.40 and above, MPLAB Harmony 1.07.01, and MPLAB X IDE 3.55.